HWQuantum/har_videos/README.md

 This work has been submitted to Optics Express under the title: "Human Activity Recognition at Kilometer Range using Single-Photon LiDAR", and is currently under review.
 This page will be updated when the work gets published.

-The videos below show the results of the 'mixed' activity where the 2 persons perform all the 6 activities in a non pre-defined manner.
+The videos below show the results of the 2 actors perform walk, then a mix of activities.

 https://github.com/user-attachments/assets/7b4697f0-e125-4ae5-aab7-d5dd942e6489